 A widespread commercial variety originating in Turkey.
 In recent years, most of the pomegranates imported by Turkey are Hicaz.
 The compact shrub of this variety is also suitable for growing in a large pot.
-Pomegranates are ideal for a hot and sunny spot on the terrace where it can be placed along with other Mediterranean plants.
+Pomegranates are ideal for a sheltered and sunny spot in the garden or on the terrace where it can be placed along with other Mediterranean plants.

 Vigour: compact, forms a naturally branched, deciduous shrub that can live to old age, even several centuries.
 Can be grown in a large pot as a container plant throughout its life.

 Blossom: self-fertile, pollinator is not necessary for producing a crop.
 However will produce a heavy crop if planted in close proximity to a pollination partner which can be another variety of pomegranate.
 Flowers small, simple, bright orange in June, July, then more randomly in August and early September.